Cardinal-Space-Mining/CSMWiki/EnviromentSetup/Git Setup.md

 1. Obtain a github account from [here](https://www.github.com)
 2. Ask CSM Controls Lead to add you to the github organization found [here](https://github.com/Cardinal-Space-Mining)
+	1. Note for future Admins: the CSM github admin account (`csmc-isu`) is linked to the admin club Gmail account, the 2FA login info and recovery codes can be found in the admin Teams channel.
+The password can be found in the admin password docs.
 3. Generate a personal access token
 	1. Setting found under:
 		1. Settings